akcryptoguy/one-master-script/README.md

 ## Further hardening with RSA Key-pair

-In order to secure your server's root login via SSH follow these steps on your VPS
+In order to secure your server's root login via SSH, you may follow these steps on your VPS:
 ```
 mkdir ~/.ssh && touch ~/.ssh/authorized_keys
 sudo chmod 700 ~/.ssh && chmod 600 ~/.ssh/authorized_keys